Barnett v Chelsea & Kensington Hospital Management Committee

 Barnett v Chelsea & Kensington Hospital Management Committee [1968] 2 WLR 422 is an English tort law case that applies the "but for" test of causation.

 Facts

-After their night shift as night-watchmen, at about 8 am on 1 January 1966, three people went to the emergency department of the hospital run by the Chelsea & Kensington Hospital Management Committee.
+After their night shift as night-watchmen at the Chelsea College of Science and Technology, at about 8 am on 1 January 1966, three people went to the emergency department of the hospital run by the Chelsea & Kensington Hospital Management Committee.
 (They had actually already visited this hospital at about 4 am because an intruder had struck one of them in the head with an iron bar.)
 They spoke to a nurse and told her that they had been vomiting since drinking tea at about 5 am.
 The casualty officer, Dr. Banerjee, did not see them.
 He advised the nurse, over the phone, that they should go home and call their own doctors.
 One of them, Mr. Barnett, died about five hours later from arsenic poisoning.
 Mrs. Barnett sued the hospital for negligence.